 Discover how our 95.5% success rate in transitional claims reduces your costs while improving injured workers' lives

 The transitional return-to-work field is a bit like baseball: the player with the highest batting average is most likely to produce a win for you.
-That’s why we’re excited to announce our 95.5% success rate to date in 2017 – and talk about how we hit that percentage.
-As well as share what clients who’ve switched to Workfinders USA have revealed on lessons learned relating to choosing the right transitional RTW vendor.
+That’s why we’re excited to announce our 95.5% success rate to date and talk about how we hit that percentage, as well as share what clients who’ve switched to Workfinders USA have revealed on lessons learned relating to choosing the right transitional RTW vendor.

 On that note, before we take you through best practices with important advantages for carriers, employers, and injured workers, we urge you to download, “5 Mistakes to Avoid When Choosing a Transitional RTW Vendor